f0nzie/metropolis-beamer/README.md

 https://github.com/matze/mtheme

-This is a customized version of `mwtropolis` to be used in my presentations.
+This is a customized version of `metropolis` Beamer them to be used in my presentations.

-## Changes
+## Changes from Latex to Rmarkdown

 1. Created a `Rmarkdown` presentation identical to the sample in Latex
 2. Created another Rmarkdown presentation from another template used in the package `binb`.